 In this week’s Dispatches from The Secret Library, Dr Oliver Tearle salutes the lost modernist, David Jones

 Which poem is being described here?
 Published in 1952, this long modernist poem might be described as a modern ‘epic’ poem.
 It is highly allusive, drawing on, among others, Arthurian legend, Jessie Weston’s 1920 book From Ritual to Romance, and the opening words of Geoffrey Chaucer’s The Canterbury Tales.
-It is written in free verse, makes many references to the Thames, takes in many different languages, describes a waste land, ends with a description of the quest for the Holy Grail, and describes April as the cruellest month.
+It is written in free verse, makes numerous references to the Thames, takes in many different languages, describes a waste land, ends with a description of the quest for the Holy Grail, and identifies April as the cruellest month.
 The poem was so difficult and demanding that its author included notes with it when it was published.
 Its author was British – but not ‘English’ in a straightforward sense.

 I’ve spent the last few months of lockdown immersed in poetry.
 This isn’t all that different from my usual life, but poetry has taken on additional significance this year.
 I think poetry always comes to the fore at extreme times.
 David Jones’s work constantly makes us rethink what we mean by ‘poetry’: is it free verse?
 Prose poetry?
 Something else again?
 And he is difficult.
 But I’d actually suggest that it’s difficult poetry, rather than simple, direct poetry, that we need in times of crisis.
 Emotion too easily won from literature is no good when emotions are running high enough as it is.
 Instead we need something that will take us onto a different mental plane, and – ideally – transport us to a whole different world altogether.